by Nils Osmar. Updated Nov. 10, 2023

 - “Living safely.”
 This could include buying safer cars.
 Wearing seat belts.
 Wearing motorcycle helmets.
 Not driving under dangerous conditions.
 Or even making the decision to spend less time on the road.

 - Restoring some key compounds which decrease as the years go by, to youthful levels.
 These nutrients include NAD+, glutathione, EPA and DHA, phosphatidyl serine, AKG, nitric oxide, taurine, and several others, I call this “restoring our renewables”, and discuss it in more detail below.

 Let’s look at these interventions in more depth:

 Eating for longevity

-- Our brains and bodies need DHA, found in algae and fish oil and also in some types of meat.
+- Our brains and bodies need EPA and DHA, found in algae and fish.
 (Our brains are largely made up of DHA.
 If we’re low on it, our mood, memory and mental clarity may suffer.)

 - We need B vitamins, whether we’re obtaining them from vegan sources such as nutritional yeast or from eating animal organs.
 Recent evidence suggests that they’re most beneficial when eaten at the same time as omega 3 fatty acids.

 - We need ample amounts of vitamin D (available in food and supplements) for our immune systems to function properly and protect us from viral and bacterial infections.

 - We need high-quality, nutritionally complete proteins (including all of the essential amino acids) to build and maintain muscle and prevent sarcopenia (age-related muscle wasting).

 - There’s evidence that some very specific foods (in particular, anchovies and the herb rosemary) may greatly multiply our chances of living to the age of 100, 110 or longer.
 See article.